mattf225/Arbitrage-Public/README.md

 If our odds compared against the odds of our competitor offer an arbitrage opportunity, that bet and the details around it will be shown in the table.

-The table automatically updated every minute.
+The table automatically updates every minute.

 ## How is the code structured?